cockroachdb/docs/cockroachcloud/serverless-benchmarking.md

 ## Baseline performance

 Baseline performance was benchmarked for a free CockroachDB Serverless cluster running in an Organization without billing information on file.
-This is the level of performance guaranteed for all clusters that have run out of Burst capacity and are throttled.
+This is the level of performance guaranteed for all clusters that have run out of burst capacity and are throttled.

 <img src="{{ 'images/cockroachcloud/serverless-performance.png' | relative_url }}" alt="Serverless performance" style="max-width:100%" />